-Ryan assured Trump won't fire special counsel; Senate eyes bill
+Ryan assured Trump won't fire special counsel, Senate eyes bill

-WASHINGTON (Reuters) - U.S. House Speaker Paul Ryan said on Wednesday he has been assured President Donald Trump does not intend to fire a special counsel investigating Russian election meddling, while a Senate panel prepared to take up a bill that would ensure he cannot.
+WASHINGTON (Reuters) - As President Donald Trump fumed over an FBI raid targeting his personal attorney, U.S. House Speaker Paul Ryan said on Wednesday he has been assured Trump does not intend to fire the special counsel investigating Russian election meddling.

-Trump’s simmering anger at Special Counsel Robert Mueller, whose federal probe includes looking into possible collusion with Russia by Trump’s presidential campaign, erupted again this week after an FBI raid on Monday targeted the president’s personal attorney, Michael Cohen.
+A Senate panel prepared meanwhile to take up a bill that would ensure the president cannot fire Special Counsel Robert Mueller, whose federal probe includes looking into possible collusion with Russia by Trump’s presidential campaign.

+Trump’s simmering anger at Mueller erupted again this week after Federal Bureau of Investigation agents raided the home and office of Trump’s personal attorney, Michael Cohen on Monday.
+The searches followed a referral by Mueller.

-Lawmakers, including senior members of Trump’s own Republican Party, have expressed concern after the president suggested he might remove Mueller when news of the FBI searches in New York emerged.
-The searches followed a referral by the special counsel.
+Lawmakers, including senior members of Trump’s own Republican Party, have expressed concern after the president suggested he might remove Mueller.

 “I have no reason to believe that that’s going to happen,” Ryan said at a news conference.
 “I have assurances that it’s not, because I’ve been talking to people in the White House about it.”

-On Wednesday, four senators introduce a bill that would protect the office of the special counsel, merging two different proposals.
+On Wednesday, four senators introduced a bill that would protect the office of the special counsel, merging two different proposals.
 The proposed legislation would add the weight of law to current Justice Department regulations that govern the office of special counsel.

 The Republican chairman of the Senate Judiciary Committee, Charles Grassley, said this week it would be “suicide” for the president to try to fire Mueller.
-He wants the panel to vote on the bill as soon as Thursday, but said it could get pushed back to next week, CNN reported.
+He wants the panel to vote on the bill, but that would likely be pushed back to next week, a spokesman for his office said.

 However, it was unclear if the proposal would garner the votes needed in the Republican-controlled Congress.
 Senator John Thune, a junior member of the Senate leadership, said he did not think it could muster the needed 60 votes to clear procedural floor votes in the Senate.